alperyazar/comp.arch-notes/docs/bibliography.rst

 Other
 -----

 .. [hamming1986you] Hamming, R., & Kaiser, J. F. (1986).
 You and your research.
 Transcription of the Bell Communications Research Colloquium Seminar.
-University of Virginia, 7. `Link <https://safari.ethz.ch/digitaltechnik/spring2018/lib/exe/fetch.php?media=youandyourresearch.pdf>`__
+University of Virginia, 7. `Link <https://safari.ethz.ch/digitaltechnik/spring2018/lib/exe/fetch.php?media=youandyourresearch.pdf>`__ (`Done`)